paypal/paypal-checkout-components/README.md

 [Express Checkout](https://developer.paypal.com/docs/classic/express-checkout/integration-guide/ECGettingStarted/) api to set up the transaction and create an express-checkout token, and to finalize the transaction once your customer has approved the payment.

-- You call `ppxo.PayPalButton.render` to invoke PayPal Checkout
+1. You call `ppxo.PayPalCheckout.render` to invoke PayPal Checkout
-- We call your `getToken` function, when we need you to generate an Express Checkout token
+2. We call your `getToken` function, when we need you to generate an Express Checkout token
-- You call your server side, which calls [SetExpresscheckout](https://developer.paypal.com/docs/classic/api/merchant/SetExpressCheckout_API_Operation_NVP/) to create an Express Checkout token
+3. You call your server side, which calls [SetExpresscheckout](https://developer.paypal.com/docs/classic/api/merchant/SetExpressCheckout_API_Operation_NVP/) to create an Express Checkout token
-- When you get the token, you pass it back to us using `callback(null, token)`;
+4. When you get the token, you pass it back to us using `callback(null, token)`;
-- We take the buyer through the PayPal Checkout flow to authorize the transaction
+5. We take the buyer through the PayPal Checkout flow to authorize the transaction
-- When we're done, we call your `onPaymentAuthorized` function
+6. When we're done, we call your `onPaymentAuthorized` function
-- You then call your server side, which calls the [DoExpressCheckoutPayment](https://developer.paypal.com/docs/classic/api/merchant/DoExpressCheckoutPayment_API_Operation_NVP/) api to finalize the transaction
+7. You then call your server side, which calls the [DoExpressCheckoutPayment](https://developer.paypal.com/docs/classic/api/merchant/DoExpressCheckoutPayment_API_Operation_NVP/) api to finalize the transaction
+8. The payment is complete!

 ```javascript
 $('#myCheckoutButton').on('click', function() {